axondata/go-runit/CONTRIBUTING.md

-# Contributing to go-runit
+# Contributing to go-svcmgr

-Thank you for your interest in contributing to go-runit!
+Thank you for your interest in contributing to go-svcmgr!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct